-For Speech, Humanities, and Area V Electives: Individual tracks require a specific course or courses in the indicated areas.
+- Must complete a 6-semester-hour sequence in Literature or History. - For Speech, Humanities, and Area V Electives: Individual tracks require a specific course or courses in the indicated areas.
 Check the STARS Guide and Auburn University's Area V page for additional guidance.
-Transfer credits may not exceed 50% of those required for the 4- year degree.

-ORI 101 or 105: Required for the associate degree; not specified in AU requirements.
+Transfer credits may not exceed 50% of those required for the 4- year degree. - ORI 101 or 105: Required for the associate degree; not specified in AU requirements.

-ltem # Title Credits
+Item # Title Credits

 ENG 101 English Composition I 3

 ENG 102 English Composition II 3